sudheermuthyala/EKS/README.md

 ### My Update
 - Installed AWC CLI in Windows
 - Installed Kubectl in Windows
-- Installed AWC CLI in Windows
+- Installed Eksctl in Windows